mladron/CMS-Privacy/README.md

 On the Privacy of the Count-Min Sketch

 ## Description
-The goal of Fingerprint Count Min Sketch (FCMS) is to reduce counter overestimation by adding a fingerprint to the counters and use it to check if consecutive increments to a counter belong to the same element.
-This code is used in the paper "Improving Packet Flow Counting with Fingerprint Counting" by Pedro Reviriego, Jorge Martinez and Salvatore Pontarelli, IEEE Communications Letters (in press).
+The goal of Count-Min Sketch privacy is to ...
+This code is used in the paper "On the Privacy of Count-Min Sketch" by Alfonso Sánchez-Macián, Pedro Reviriego, Jorge Martinez and ...

-The FCMS code used Daniel Alabi's Count-Min Sketch as a starting point https://github.com/alabid/countminsketch

 ## Compilation
 This Visual Studio C++ project consists of 13 files including header, source files and the main program.